A plugin may depend on classes from other plugins, either bundled, third-party, or by the same author.

 config-file attribute pointing to optional plugin descriptor file:

-For example, if a plugin adds additional highlighting for Java and Kotlin files, use the following setup.
-The main plugin.xml will define an annotator for Java and specify an optional dependency on the Kotlin plugin (plugin ID
+The plugin adds additional highlighting for Java and Kotlin files.
+The main plugin.xml defines a required dependency on the Java plugin (plugin ID

-Then create a file called myPluginId-withKotlin.xml, in the same directory as the main plugin.xml file.
-In that file, define an annotator for Kotlin:
+The configuration file myPluginId-withKotlin.xml is located in the same directory as the main plugin.xml file.
+In that file, the annotator extension for Kotlin is defined: